"The Merry Widow" Filharmonia Narodowa

 Izabela Matuła

-Izabela Matuła is also internationally successful as a concert singer.
-Her repertoire ranges from works by Johann Sebastian Bach and Ludwig van Beethoven to Gustav Mahler, Dmitri Shostakovich and especially numerous pieces by Krzysztof Penderecki.
+She is also internationally successful as a concert singer whose numerous recordings attest to her wide-ranging output.
+Her repertoire ranges from Johann Sebastian Bach and Ludwig van Beethoven to Gustav Mahler, Dmitri Shostakovich and especially the works of Krzysztof Penderecki.

 [2023]